-Effective decisions can only be made with a robust process and an effective evaluation of all the factors…
+Effective decision making is only possible with a robust process and an effective evaluation of all the factors…

 We often find it hard to make decisions, particularly collective decisions where people and emotions are involved, which can all too readily paralyse us in to inactivity.